dovczitter/Mp3Recorder-Python/README.md

         Assuming *.py, *.csv, *.png and .gitignore are installed, to generate the bin/Mp3Reorder.apk, run:
         $  buildozer -v android debug
-        First build will talk may minutes, must see the ending 'BUILD SUCCESSFUL' to generate an apk.
+        First build will take many minutes, must see the ending 'BUILD SUCCESSFUL' to generate an apk.
         Next build should be less than a minute, to fully rebuild, 'rm -rf .bin'.
 # 6. Installation
     - I used this tablet: